corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/cenm-cli-tool.md

 ## Install the CENM CLI Tool

-The CLI Tool comes as a part of CENM 1.4 as a `.jar` file.
-If you cannot access the `.jar` file, you can install via Docker image.
+The CLI Tool comes as a part of CENM 1.4 as a JAR file.
+If you cannot access the JAR file, you can install via Docker image.

 To install using Docker: